LyubomirT/intense-rp-next/docs/features/deepseek-settings/network-interception.md

 Where `"p"` indicates the type of content, and `"v"` contains the actual text.

-For thinking content in R1 mode:
+For thinking content in DeepThink mode:

 ```json
 {